Pepperell Crafts

 Instagram

 The Instagram section works the same way: your username, your profile link, a show or hide switch, and a block for each post.
+Because Instagram only shows a still preview that links out to its website, it works best as a small gallery that points people to your profile.
 If a live feed cannot load, the section shows a friendly button to your profile instead.
 Instagram also has an optional way to pull your latest posts in automatically through a service called Behold, but that is a one-time advanced setup, so leave the Feed source and Behold fields as they are unless it has been set up for you.